Humidity sensor circuit using the 555 timer

 This simple humidity sensor circuit, shows us the humidity level that land under test has.
 To achieve the goal, a couple of probes are used.
 These probes are placed as shown on the diagram, with their ends buried in the ground to be tested.

-The circuit uses two LEDs, which alternate their illumination at a rate which depends on the degree of soil moisture.
-This is very useful to know when you need to water the plants.
+The circuit uses two LEDs, which alternate their illumination at a rate which depends on the degree of the soil moisture.
+This is very useful to know when we need to water the plants.
 The two extreme cases are:

 How the humidity sensor circuit works?

-This humidity sensor circuit uses the 555 integrated circuit (timer) configured as astable multivibrator.
-For the circuit to oscillate, two resistors are needed:
+This humidity sensor circuit uses the 555 integrated circuit (timer).
+The 555 is configured as astable multivibrator and for the circuit to oscillate, a capacitor (C1) and two resistors are needed.

-- R4: that is not shown in the diagram, but in this case is replaced by the resistance of the ground under test. (obtained using probes).
+- R4 resistor: This is nost a real resistor and it is not shown in the diagram, but in this case is replaced by the resistance of the ground under test. (resistance obtained using the probes).

 Depending on the moisture of the ground, its resistance (R4) will vary, and hence the oscillation frequency of the 555 timer.
-This frequency is displayed on the LED.
+This frequency is displayed on LEDs (D1, D2).
 LEDs can be the same color, but in this case we use one green LED and one red LED to achieve a more noticeable display.

 This circuit becomes portable, if you use a 9-volt battery.